 On January 14, the Academy of American Poets announced that poets Natalie Diaz, Nikky Finney, and Tracy K. Smith were elected to its Board of Chancellors.
 The announcement received relatively little fanfare.
-Nonetheless the Academy is been vital for awarding several prizes to African American poets in the twenty-first century in particular.
+Nonetheless the Academy has been vital for awarding several prizes to African American poets in the twenty-first century in particular.

 The appointment of Diaz, Finney, and Smith also serves as a moment to reflect on how the organization shifted from an all-white, mostly male Board of Chancellors to its current status: 10 women and 5 men, with 9 poets of color, that is, three black women, three black men, two Native Americans, and one Asian American.